 Why don’t people plant window boxes?
 This is a question I often ask myself on Saturday mornings at my garden center.
 There’s usually no shortage of excited gardeners filling carts with assorted container plants, but these plants usually don’t end up in a window box.
-They, instead, find their way into a large patio pot or entryway container.
+Instead, they find their way into a large patio pot or entryway container.
 I’ve found that most gardeners like the way that window boxes look.
 Whether perched on a sill or draped across a threshold, they add charm to the outside of a home.
 But designing one that looks good and thrives in its location can be a challenge.
-As a container, a window box is unforgiving: Forget to water a few times or use the wrong plants and it’s “game over.”
-Creating a successful window-box design is mostly about plant choice, but proper placement and selecting the right soil and fertilizer is important, too.
+As a container, a window box is unforgiving: Forget to water a few times or use the wrong plants, and it’s “game over.”
+Creating a successful window-box design is mostly about plant choice, but proper placement and selecting the right soil and fertilizer are important too.
 These designs prove that there is a window box to fit almost everyone’s situation.

 For those with no time to deadhead